 This course is delivered online; to participate you must to be familiar with using a computer for purposes such as sending email and searching the Internet.
 You will also need regular access to the Internet and a computer meeting our recommended Minimum computer specification.

-If you have queries about your computer facilities, please contact the TALL (Technology Assisted Lifelong Learning) programme by email: email@example.com or telephone +44 (0) 1865 280990.
+If you have queries about your computer specification, please contact the Technology Assisted Lifelong Learning (TALL) team by email: firstname.lastname@example.org or telephone +44 (0) 1865 280990.

 If you intend to access the course on a public computer, such as in a public library or internet café, we recommend that you contact TALL before applying.